Common Course Application Issues

 - The course does not satisfy the 400/500 linked course requirement (does not have distinguishable differences between undergraduate and graduate requirements).
 See 400-500 Parallel Courses page for more information on these requirements.

-- Required approvals are missing.
+- Required approvals and/or acknowledgements are missing.

 - Potentially affected units have not been contacted, or have expressed significant concerns that must be reviewed by FCAS.